 In the Palm of Your Hand

 Years ago, Jessica Do Tully was an everyday coffee lover who enjoyed using manual brewers.
-However, she struggled to find one that had all the qualities she was looking for: no plastic or disposables, completely reusable, simple to clean, nice aesthetic—and still made delicious coffee.
-That quest inspired her to start researching and prototyping, which eventually led to the Palmpress.
+However, she struggled to find one with all the qualities she was looking for: no plastic or disposables, completely reusable, simple to clean, nice aesthetic—and still made delicious coffee.
+That quest inspired her to start researching and prototyping, eventually leading to the Palmpress.

 Besides its eco-friendliness (no disposables of any kind), the Palmpress is also popular for its aesthetic design and versatility.

 “We’ve learned it addresses a variety of different needs for different people,” says Tully.
 “I think versatile tools are super useful, as we have different needs at different times, and one thing that contributes to versatility is portability.”

 The Palmpress demonstrates that your primary way of brewing high-quality coffee at home can also be how you brew coffee at the office, hotel, Airbnb, or while camping.

 “While portability or ease of use can mean a sacrifice to quality,” says Tully, “it’s neat that in other cases, it can enable you to enjoy quality coffee more often.”